 Assessment and Reporting

 Reporting and assessment are vital components of the teaching and learning process at St Francis Xavier - Runaway Bay.
-Progressive assessment of each child is made as he/she grows and develops in all areas of his/her education.

 Assessment of students’ achievements occurs for a variety of reasons: